r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 vagrant rdp -- /cert-ignore
 ```

-that invokes an external RDP client.
-If such client is not available or does
+which invokes an external RDP client.
+If such a client is not available or does
 not work, one can always log in directly via virtualbox: run `virtualbox`,
 find the running virtual machine in the list, choose `Show`.
 The default VM
 username is `IEUser` and password `Passw0rd!`.